 Average salary in Switzerland

 Despite not having a national minimum wage, workers in Switzerland are among the highest-paid in the world.
-In 2019, OECD reported that the average annual salary in Switzerland was CHF 60,847.
+In 2020, the OECD reported that the average annual salary in Switzerland was around CHF 60,600.
 The average wage has remained relatively steady over the past decade.
 However, salary is not the only thing to consider when getting a job in Switzerland.
 There are many other workplace benefits you should factor in.

 All employees in Switzerland are entitled to at least four weeks of holiday per year.
 Workers aged 20 and younger are entitled to five weeks.
 Other absences from work (e.g., accident, illness, or bereavement) are up to employers’ discretion.
 Many employers take out insurance to pay their employees 80% of their wages during prolonged absences.
 Employers pay for at least half of the amount of the premiums.
 All employed mothers (full and part-time) receive 14 weeks of paid maternity leave.
 As of 1 January 2021, employed fathers can also receive paternity leave.

 What you can expect to earn depends to a large extent on your sector.
 The Federal Statistical Office compiled the following average earnings according to sector in 2018:Here’s a simplified look at what you can expect to earn in various economic sectors in Switzerland.
 This data was compiled by the Swiss (FSO) in 2018.

 |Accommodation and food service||4,412|